 If you’re flying to one of this flag carrier’s 299 destinations and have a layover of between six and 24 hours at Istanbul Atatürk Airport, you can either stay in a daytime hotel for free or take a tour of Istanbul via TourIstanbul.
 Tours start at the airport’s Hotel Desk and are offered by English-speaking guides five times a day.
 Travelers will visit museums, historical sites, and religious establishments, and free time is built in.
 The tour operator covers the cost of meals, transfers, entrance fees, and the tour guide.

 The airline offers two packages: the Basic Singapore Stopover Holiday and the Singapore Stopover Holiday.
 The basic program offers a one-night hotel stay and airport-hotel-airport transfers starting at $30 a night.
 Travelers can also buy a Singapore Explorer Pass, which offers one-time access to more than 20 attractions including Chinatown Food Street, Jurong Bird Park, Singapore River Cruise, Singapore Zoo, and the SIA Hop-on Bus.
 The regular program includes an overnight hotel, airport transfers, free rides on the SIA Hop-on Bus, and admission to more than 15 tourist attractions in partnership with Changi Airport Group and the Singapore Tourism Board (STB).

 This Iceland-based low-cost carrier created its program to allow travelers to visit the country for free.
 It can be booked on roundtrip flights between North America and Europe via Keflavík International Airport in either direction.
-The airline also offers a list of tours and activities available during a visit to Iceland and a blog post on 10 reasons why a stopover is a great idea.
+Wow Air also offers a blog post on 10 reasons why a stopover in Iceland is a great idea.